-Americans are urged to fly flags today, at half-staff, in honor of patriots and those who died in the attacks on the U.S. on September 11, 2001.
+Federal law and presidential proclamation urge Americans to fly flags today at half-staff, in honor of patriots and those who died in the attacks on the U.S. on September 11, 2001.

 PATRIOT DAY AND NATIONAL DAY OF SERVICE AND REMEMBRANCE, 2013

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

 Twelve years ago this month, nearly three thousand innocent men, women, and children lost their lives in attacks meant to terrorize our Nation.
 They had been going about their day, harming no one, when sudden violence struck.
 We will never undo the pain and injustice borne that terrible morning, nor will we ever forget those we lost.

 On September 11, 2001, amid shattered glass, twisted steel, and clouds of dust, the spirit of America shone through.
 We remember the sacrifice of strangers and first responders who rushed into darkness to carry others from danger.
 We remember the unbreakable bonds of unity we felt in the long days that followed — how we held each other, how we came to our neighbors’ aid, how we prayed for one another.
 We recall how Americans of every station joined together to support the survivors in their hour of need and to heal our Nation in the years that followed.